 script such as Chinese, which is based on the syllable unit of sound, lack phonemic awareness; studies ''show the strong impact of the type of writing system and type of instruction on the development of phonemic awareness -an environmental effect, and restates the point that you do not acquire this aptitude unless you need it'' (D.McGuinness WCCR p135)

-Phoneme awareness and manipulation ability occurs as a direct result of the teaching
+Phonemic awareness occurs as a direct result of the teaching

-methods found in synthetic phonics programmes; it is the process
+methods found in high quality phonics programmes; it

-the letters into sounds in words and vice-versa, which makes
+translating the letters into sounds in words and vice-versa,

 become an automatic process for literacy purposes and drop